-Frequently Asked Questions About Medication Management through Express Scripts/Medco
+Frequently Asked Questions About Medication Management through Express Scripts

-Aetna PPO and Aetna Health Savings Account (HSA) Plans
+PPO and Health Savings Account (HSA) Medical Plans

-The following "Frequently Asked Questions" (FAQs) address common questions about medication management programs through Express Scripts/Medco being introduced January 1, 2013.
-Medication management programs apply to prescription drug benefits under the Aetna PPO and Aetna HSA medical plans.
+The following "Frequently Asked Questions" (FAQs) address common questions about medication management programs through Express Scripts introduced in 2013.
+Medication management programs apply to prescription drug benefits under the PPO and HSA medical plans.
+Medications listed in this document are subject to change so be sure to check for the most up to date information at express-scripts.com.

-1. What is changing?
+1. What is medication management?

-BMC is implementing medication management programs to ensure your medications are prescribed correctly, filled safely and provided in the most cost-effective way.
-Effective January 1, 2013, certain medications may require approval through a coverage review before they will be covered.
+BMC implemented medication management programs in 2013 to ensure your medications are prescribed correctly, filled safely and provided in the most costeffective way.
+Certain medications may require approval through a coverage review before they will be covered.
 This review uses plan rules based on FDA-approved prescribing, safety and clinical guidelines.
-There are three different medication management programs that will apply to prescription drug benefits under the Aetna medical plans: step therapy, quantity management, and prior authorization.
+There are several different medication management programs that will apply to the prescription drug benefits under the medical plans: preferred drug step therapy, quantity management, prior authorization.